dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

 At POPL'18 (Principles of Programming Languages) last week, I ended up talking to [Annie Cherkaev](https://anniecherkaev.com) about her really cool DSL (domain specific language) [SweetPea](https://github.com/anniecherk/sweetpea), which is a "SAT-Sampler aided language for experimental design, targeted for Psychology & Neuroscience ".
 In particular, we were talking about software engineering, and the work that Annie was doing to test SweetPea and increase her confidence that the implementation is correct!
 The topic of how exactly one goes about proving a compiler correct came up, and I realized that I couldn't think of a high-level (but _concrete_) overview of what that might look like.
 Also, like many compilers, hers is implemented in Haskell, so it seemed like a good opportunity to try out the really cool work presented at the colocated conference CPP'18 (Certified Programs and Proofs) titled ["Total Haskell is Reasonable Coq" by Spector-Zabusky, Breitner, Rizkallah, and Weirich](https://arxiv.org/abs/1711.09286).
 They have a tool (`hs-to-coq`) that extracts Coq definitions from (certain) terminating Haskell programs (of which at least small compilers hopefully qualify).
+There are certainly limitations to this approach (see Addendum at the bottom of the page for some discussion), but it seems very promising from an engineering perspective.

 The intention of this post is twofold: